-One of the most important things you can do to successfully homeschool is to get hooked into a community of homeschoolers.
+One of the most important things you can do to successfully homeschool is to get hooked into a local community of people who homeschool near you.
 Whether your homeschool community is online where you find encouragement and support in a virtual environment, or in person and allows you to participate in field trips, co-ops, classes, and outings, avoiding isolation is key to homeschool success.
 Because local homeschoolers are often a helpful resource for understanding homeschool regulations, getting connected early can help reduce anxiety for new homeschoolers.

 Our local homeschool database has listings for thousands of groups, co-ops, classes, field trips, and more.